-Future Group Savings Organizations that train 3 or more staff will receive group rates for all future enrollments regardless of size.
+After your initial enrollment of 5 or more staff, receive group rates for all future enrollments regardless of size.

 Guidance in Your Enrollment Process

-Our experienced Admissions Team will guide you through all group registration details to ensure that your group is enrolled in the offerings that best meet their specific needs.
+Our experienced Course Enrollment Team will guide you through the registration process to ensure your group is enrolled in the course offerings that best meet your specific needs.

 “I’m a Superintendent for East Side Union High School District in San Jose, California.
 We are the largest high school district in Northern California serving 24,000 students.
 I worked with Mindful Schools to bring mindfulness into my district by providing staff with access to the Mindfulness Fundamentals course, so they can be more healthy and reduce anxiety and stress — and then, bring mindfulness into the classroom to reduce stress in the classroom.